example42/example42.github.io/_posts/2019-04-04-puppet_sensitive_data.md

 There are at least three different locations where one has to deal with securing information.

-The most well known is the Hiera data store, where many people today use **hiera-yaml** to encrypt values using a public-private key pair.
+The most well known is the Hiera data store, where many people today use **hiera-eyaml** to encrypt values using a public-private key pair.

 The next one is the catalog itself, where the Puppet server places data unencrypted inside.
 Ben Ford from Puppet provided a solution using **node_encrypt** module.